SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Security Classification

 \subsection{Application Layer}

 Given the flexibility and variety of options within the application layer, we focus on work specifically related to autonomous vehicles or realistic use cases where images are directly evaluated.
 Attacks and defenses requiring non-temporary image storage or extensive post-processing are excluded, as these methods are not applicable to fully autonomous vehicles with onboard \ac{CV} algorithms.
-In this layer, three different attack classes can be observed: \circledtexted{5}\textit{image processing attacks} where the attacker targets the data after the \ac{ISP}, \circledtexted{7}\textit{digital adversarial distortions} where the attacker crafts malicious image perturbations in the software, and \circledtexted{8}\textit{timing attacks} where the attacker introduces potential time delays on the received image.
+In this layer, three different attack classes can be observed: \circledtexted{5}~\textit{Image Processing Attacks}, \circledtexted{7}~\textit{Digital Adversarial Distortions}, and \circledtexted{8}~\textit{Time Delay Attacks}.
+Additionally, there are multiple \circledtexted{ D}~\textit{Defenses} available.